 This is a list of everything I spent during my three-day trip to Las Vegas.
 My one splurge was the Neon Museum.
-I ate at restaurants for every meal (which is unusual for me), so there are cheap food options available in Vegas.
+I ate at restaurants for every meal (which is unusual for me), so there are cheap places to eat in Vegas.

 $60 Round-trip flight from St. Louis to Las Vegas